kialo/moodle-mod_kialo/development/README.md

 To run all tests, follow these steps:

-1. Start the docker compose setup: `cd development; docker compose up`
+1. Start the docker compose setup: `composer docker:up`
 2. Initialise the test environment: `development/tests-init.sh`
-3. Ensure the plugin files are synchronized with the Moodle instance: `cd development; sync.sh`
+3. Ensure the plugin files are synchronized with the Moodle instance: `composer docker:sync`
 4. Run the tests:

    * To run all tests, execute `development/tests-run-all.sh`
    * To run a specific test file, use `tests-run.sh`, e.g.: `development/tests-run.sh tests/acceptance/kialo_test.php`
    * Alternatively, you can use `composer test` to run both init and all tests.

-Each time you change the plugin code or a test, you need to run `cd development; sync.sh` again.
+Each time you change the plugin code or a test, you need to run `composer docker:sync` again.
 If you are using IntelliJ IDEA, the project files included in this project already include a file watcher that does that.

 Each time you add new test files, you need to run `development/tests-init.sh` again.